EiffelWebFramework/ewf_examples/YouTypeIt/Readme.md

 Using the Collection+JSON API
 -----------------------------
-To test the programmable API you can use an HTTP client (curl for example) or Postman []
+To test the programmable API you can use an HTTP client (curl for example) or Postman [https://www.getpostman.com/]

+In the following image we show how to access the root of the programable API.  `GET http://localhost:8888/api` as a response we get a response with Collection+JSON format.
 ![alt tab](./img/GET_API_ROOT.png)

+Post a new message using the API, to do that we will need to send a POST request using the Collection+JSON template format
 ```
 {
   "template" : {